azharlabs/papert-code/docs/features/headless.md

 ## Overview

-The headless mode provides a headless interface to Qwen Code that:
+The headless mode provides a headless interface to Papert Code that:

 - Accepts prompts via command line arguments or stdin
 - Returns structured output (text or JSON)